stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 - Go to Services -> EC2 -> Worker Nodes
 - Click on **IAM Role associated to EC2 Worker Nodes**

+### Verify Security Group Associated to Worker Nodes
+- Go to Services -> EC2 -> Worker Nodes
+- Click on **Security Group** associated to EC2 Instance which contains `remote` in the name.

 ## Step-06: Update Worker Nodes Security Group to allow all traffic
 - We need to allow `All Traffic` on worker node security group